YSquid/medical-insurance-costs/objectives.md

 2. Breakdowns

-- Above measures broken down by sex, and region
+- Above measures broken down by sex
+- Figure out the difference in average cost between smokers and non-smokers